 Introduction

-In recent years, alternative protein sources for animal feed and human food have become an area of increasing interest as the world's population is expected to approach 10 billion by 2050 and the need for sustainable practices.
+In recent years, alternative protein sources for animal feed and human food have become an area of increasing interest because of the need to produce food for the growing human population in a sustainable manner.
 The use of insect-based feed, in particular, has become popular due to its high nutritional value and low environmental impact.
-Among various insect species, black soldier fly Hermetia illucens L. (Diptera: Stratiomyidae) larvae and yellow mealworms Tenebrio molitor L. (Coleoptera: Tenebrionidae) have emerged as promising candidates for animal feed and human food respectively, due to their high protein content, rapid growth rate, and ease of cultivation (Chia et al., 2020; Mariod, 2020; Toviho & Bársony, 2022; Zulkifli et al., 2022).
+Among various insect species, larvae of the black soldier fly Hermetia illucens L. (Diptera: Stratiomyidae) and the yellow mealworm Tenebrio molitor L. (Coleoptera: Tenebrionidae) have emerged as promising candidates for animal feed and human food respectively.
+These insects have a high protein content, rapid growth rate, and are amenable to mass-rearing (Chia et al., 2020; Mariod, 2020; Toviho & Bársony, 2022; Zulkifli et al., 2022).

-Apart from their use as feed or food, insect products have also been investigated for their potential as an organic fertiliser source.
-Insect frass, a mixture of insect excrement, leftover substrates, and exoskeletons left after moulting, is nutrient-rich and can enhance soil health and plant growth.
-For instance, the addition of frass to the soil may enrich the soil with specific beneficial soil microbes, such as bacilli, which may increase plant growth-promoting rhizobacteria (PGPR).
-Studies have indicated the potential of frass to increase crop yields (Barragán-Fonseca et al., 2022; Dzepe et al., 2022; Houben et al., 2021; Houben et al., 2020; Lopes et al., 2022; Poveda, 2021).
-Frass may also confer resistance to insect herbivores in plants (Barragán-Fonseca et al., 2022; Poveda, 2021).
-Induced systemic resistance has been linked to bacilli, making it a common kind of Plant growth-promoting rhizobacteria (PGPR) in agricultural soils.
-PGPRs are a type of rhizosphere bacteria that colonise the roots and cause the host plant to be resistant to diseases and insect herbivory (Basu et al., 2021; Berendsen et al., 2012; Gadhave et al., 2016; Hu et al., 2018; Mahapatra et al., 2022; Pineda et al., 2010).
-Overall, plants and beneficial soil microorganisms can use frass as a nutrient and energy source when added to the soil.
-Inorganic nitrogen (N) is released from soil amendments through microbial decomposition, which plants can utilise as organic N. Chitinolytic microbes have the ability to control insect pests biologically (Sharp, 2013).
-Thus, amending soil with chitin-rich residual streams may help beneficial antagonists.
-Chitin's influence on soil microorganisms through promoting the development and activation of chitinases in response to attacks by insect herbivores is one of the key responses to chitin-based treatments.
-Additionally, brassicaceous species exhibit bacilli-induced resistance to insect infestations (Gadhave et al., 2016; Pangesti et al., 2013).
+In addition to the use of insects as feed or food, insect products have been investigated for their potential as organic fertiliser.
+Insect frass, a mixture of insect excrements, leftover substrate, and exoskeletons left after moulting, is nutrient-rich and can enhance soil health and plant growth.
+For instance, the addition of frass to the soil may enrich the soil with specific beneficial soil microbes, such as plant growth-promoting rhizobacteria (PGPR).
+The potential of frass to increase crop yields has been demonstrated (Barragán-Fonseca et al., 2022; Dzepe et al., 2022; Houben et al., 2021; Houben et al., 2020; Lopes et al., 2022; Poveda, 2021).
+Frass may also confer plant resistance to insect herbivores (Barragán-Fonseca et al., 2022; Poveda, 2021).
+Induced systemic resistance has been linked to bacilli, which are common PGPRs in agricultural soils.
+PGPRs are rhizosphere bacteria that colonise the roots and increase host plant resistance to diseases and insect herbivory (Basu et al., 2021; Berendsen et al., 2012; Gadhave et al., 2016; Hu et al., 2018; Mahapatra et al., 2022; Pineda et al., 2010).
+Bacilli are well-known to induce plant resistance to insect infestation (Gadhave et al., 2016; Pangesti et al., 2013).
+Plants and beneficial soil microorganisms can use frass as a nutrient and energy source when added to the soil.
+Inorganic nitrogen (N) is released from soil amendments through microbial decomposition.
+Chitinolytic microbes have the ability to control insect pests biologically (Sharp, 2013).
+Thus, amending soil with chitin-rich residual streams may promote beneficial antagonists.